root-project/web/for_developers/release_checklist/index.md

       - `git push origin v6-22-02`
   1. Update the stable branch.
 Users that have cloned this branch will receive updates as a fast-forward via `git pull`
       - `LATEST_STABLE=v6-xx-yy    # e.g. v6-22-02`
-      - If the stable branch does not exist yet, the `-p refs/heads/latest-stable` part must be removed from the command below.
       - `$ git update-ref refs/heads/latest-stable $(git commit-tree $LATEST_STABLE^{tree} -p refs/heads/latest-stable -p $LATEST_STABLE^{commit} -m "Updated 'latest-stable' branch to $LATEST_STABLE")`
       - `$ git push origin latest-stable`
   1. Produce binary tar-files (optional for development releases and release candidates)